vinitkumar/vinitkumar.me/content/blog/how-to-remote/index.md

 Also, came across this wonderful list of tips by [Mitchell Hashimoto](https://twitter.com/mitchellh).
 These tips come from real experience and are very nice.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">The force to remote for much of the workforce is going to be very positive but also create a ton of FUD.
 Lots will “get it” and it’ll work for them and they’ll be forever changed.
-Many will realize it isn’t as simple as pretending your at-home desk is your in-office desk.</p>&mdash; Mitchell Hashimoto (@mitchellh) <a href="https://twitter.com/mitchellh/status/1237532491285577728?ref_src=twsrc%5Etfw">March 11, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+Many will realize it isn’t as simple as pretending your at-home desk is your in-office desk.</p>&mdash; Mitchell Hashimoto (@mitchellh) <a href="https://twitter.com/mitchellh/status/1237532491285577728?ref_src=twsrc%5Etfw">March 11, 2020</a></blockquote>